shantnu/tecalliance-test/README.md

 Again, not sure about this.
 As a tester, I cannot gurantee 100% code coverage-- this is for the person writing the server.
 I can check for **100% specification coverage** -- that is, all the specifications are tested, manually or automated.

-For the test server, I did try to use the Python coverage tool, but I couldnt get it working in my setup.
+Server Coverage: For the test server, I did try to use the Python coverage tool, but I couldnt get it working in my setup.